JuliaGraphics/Gtk.jl/README.md

     Gtk.Button("This is a button")
     Gtk.Button(Gtk.Label("Click me"))

+On the flip side, you can assign child widgets to indices, or `push!` them onto the list of child widgets, for any object which derives from a GtkContainerI.
+Of special note is the anti-object GtkNullContainer.
+This is not a Gtk Object.
+However, it can be used to prevent the creation of a default container, and it has the special behavior that it will remove any object added to it from its existing parent (although the standard operations like `splice!` and `delete!` also exist, and are typically preferable).

 ### Objects have[:properties, with_types] = values

 The properties of any object can be accessed by treating the object as an Associative dictionary.
 Displaying a GtkObjectI at the REPL-prompt will show you all of the properties that can be set on the object.
 Or you can view the [Gtk documentation](https://developer.gnome.org/gtk3/stable/GtkWidget.html) online.
 Indexing is typically done using a symbol, but you can also use a string.